Brand Names: Amphadase, Hydase, Hylenex, Vitrase, Wydase

 Hyaluronidase is a genetically designed protein.

-Hyaluronidase is used as an aid in helping your body absorb other injected medications.
+Hyaluronidase is used together with fluids injected into the body to treat dehydration.
+Hyaluronidase can also be used as an aid in helping your body absorb other injected medications.

 Hyaluronidase is also used to help contrast dyes in your body show more clearly on certain types of x-rays or scans.

 Hyaluronidase may also be used for purposes not listed in this medication guide.

 What are the possible side effects of hyaluronidase?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 - swelling in your hands, feet, or other body areas; or